 The Faculty believes that active engagement in a classroom setting is essential to learning.
 Therefore, students may not enroll in courses that meet at the same time or at overlapping times, except in two cases:

-When one of the two courses has been granted a waiver from the Administrative Board petition process by a subcommittee of the Standing Committee on Undergraduate Educational Policy (EPC).
+1. When one of the two courses has been granted a waiver from the Administrative Board petition process by a subcommittee of the Standing Committee on Undergraduate Educational Policy (EPC).
+Faculty may request a waiver for their courses by contacting the Office of Undergraduate Education

 A. When the head of the course where class time is being missed and the person(s) providing the instruction during the regular class meeting agree to provide hour-for-hour direct and personal compensatory instruction.
 Availability during regular office hours or time with a different person does not satisfy the requirement for direct and personal contact.
 The Administrative Board will require detailed plans for compensatory instruction from students receiving the instruction and from the faculty providing instruction.
 Recordings are not considered compensatory instruction.
 Plans for simultaneous enrollment must include explicit arrangement for students to take hourly and midterm exams, quizzes, and other in-class assessments.
 Conflicts between Registrar-scheduled final exams will be resolved by the Registrar.